-If you are a fan of chocolate bars, you will love this pear-coconut version.
+If you are a fan of chocolate bars, you will love this sweet version with pears and coconuts.
 The recipe only needs five familiar ingredients: chocolate, pears, butter, coconut, and walnuts.
 You can now make your sweet bars at home in just minutes.

 The combination of milk chocolate and butter brings a sweet tone to your dessert bars.
 Try those bars to see how shredded coconut and chopped pears bestow fruity and nutty flavors on every crunchy bite.

 But how can a bar be a bar if it misses the nuts?
 Don’t forget to top your chocolate dessert with walnuts for an earthy finishing note.
 After a couple of freezing hours, cut it into squares and call everyone to gather.
 Your crowd should be pleased and ask for more!